-This persuasive essay contest is for students in grades 9 through 12 on the theme of “The Option of Adoption”.
+This persuasive essay contest is for students in grades 9 through 12 on the theme of “The Potential of a Life”.
 The essay must be no fewer than 750 words and no more than 1,000 words, typed (New Times Roman, 12 point font), double spaced, on plain white paper.
 Margins should be one inch on all four sides with the heading in bold at the top of the paper.
 Centered page numbers should be included at the bottom of each page.
 A signed statement by the contestant’s teacher/home school parent stating that the paper is original and the authentic work of the student must accompany the essay.

 Plagiarism of any kind will automatically disqualify the entry.
 Only one essay per student will be accepted.